-Whole wheat pizza dough that tastes scrumptious?
+White whole wheat pizza dough that tastes scrumptious?
 Wha?
 Yes!
 I promise!
 This is the recipe that has been holding me back because my other whole wheat crust recipes just weren’t up to snuff.
 But ladies and gents, the long-awaited whole wheat pizza crust really is amazing.
-My other recipes always had quite a bit of white flour (for structure and to calm the wheat-y flavor), but this new recipe uses white whole wheat, and the secret ingredient – parmesan cheese.
-It’s what makes this final crust crispy, and ups the flavor so your taste buds say, ‘nummy’.
+My other recipes always had quite a bit of white flour (for structure and to calm the

 Another great thing about this dough is it’s fast.
 You don’t have to let it rise for hours, or days as in some of my other recipes.
 Follow all my tips, and you will have success.